-DescriptionIn Astrosmash you control a laser canon at the bottom of the screen; your goal is to earn as many points as possible by destroying the various incoming meteors, bombs, and other objects.
-Points are earned for destroying objects, while points are lost for letting them get past you.
-Meteors are the most common item you need to defend yourself against.
+DescriptionIn Astrosmash, the player controls a laser cannon at the bottom of the screen; the goal is to earn as many points as possible by destroying the various incoming meteors, bombs, and other objects.
+Points are earned for destroying objects, while points are lost for letting them get past the player.
+Meteors are the most common item needed to defend against.
 They come in various sizes and colors, and some even split into two smaller meteors when shot.

 Mixed in with the meteors are white spinning bombs.
-While letting a meteor get past you will only lower your score, you have to shoot the spinners.
-If one gets past, you will lose a life.
-On the more difficult levels, ufo's and guided missiles will also appear occasionally and attempt to destroy your canon.
+While letting a meteor get past, the player will only lower the score; the player have to shoot the spinners.
+If one gets past, the player will lose a life.
+On the more difficult levels, UFOs and guided missiles will also appear occasionally and attempt to destroy the player's cannon.

-If you become trapped in a hopeless situation, your canon can enter hyperspace and be instantly transported to a different location on the screen.
-Just be careful, sometimes you may be transported to a situation worse than the one you left!
-The game ends when all of your laser canons have been destroyed.
+If trapped in a hopeless situation, the cannon may enter hyperspace and be instantly transported to a different location on the screen.
+Just be careful, sometimes the player may be transported to a situation worse than the one the player left!
+The game ends when all of laser canons have been destroyed.

 There are currently no topics for this game.

 CompetitionAn 18 year old named Manuel Rodriguez won the "$100,000 Astrosmash Shootoff."
 His take was $25,000.
 The play was timed for one hour and his score was 835,180.

 Intellivision Master ComponentIn 1982, due to it's popularity, Astrosmash replaced Las Vegas Poker & Blackjack as the cartridge that was included with the Intellivision Master Component.

 ReleasesAstrosmash is available to play on some cellular phones along with other Intellivision games.